elotroalex/record/_chapters/01-nebula.md

 [^fn14]: This statement remains true in so far as we have not yet recovered his thesis on Black Southern writers in the United States, and can only speculate how much effort he put into it.
 Not much would be my guess.

-[^fn15]: If you would like to verify my results or reconstruct my observations, here's the [the complete set of codicological tables as comma separated values]({{site.baseurl}}/data/codicology-st-die-witness.csv), and the [source data in lossy compression]({{site.baseurl}}/data/sdw-data/).
+[^fn15]: If you would like to verify my results or reconstruct my observations, here's [the complete set of codicological tables as comma separated values]({{site.baseurl}}/data/codicology-st-die-witness.csv), and the [source data in lossy compression]({{site.baseurl}}/data/sdw-data/).

+[^fn16]: I have not been able to establish the identity of the typist, despite inquiries to more senior scholars who knew the poet, or analysis of the typos.
+After [Bruce Holsinger](https://twitter.com/bruceholsinger) trended the hashtag [#thanksfortyping](http://www.npr.org/2017/03/30/521931310/-thanksfortyping-spotlights-unnamed-women-in-literary-acknowledgements) on Twitter, though, the lingering suspicion that Suzanne Césaire is our mysterious typist has flared up.
+I put $5 on it.

-[^14]: As we will see shortly, `Page` inherits most of `P8` until page 55.
+[^fn17]: As we will see shortly, `Page` inherits most of `P8` until page 55.
 What I am calling `Page` is a combination of page numbers from `P6`, a few pages of `P7` and `P8`, and page numbers written at the last stage of pagination.
 In Table A, in the column named `Page`, the page numbers which are inherited are written in gray in order to distinguish them from those written at the time when the text received its final organization.

-[^15]: Other numbering systems will be indicated by `pagination.page`.
+[^fn18]: Other numbering systems will be indicated as `pagination.page`.
 Sometimes the `Page` number will follow in parenthesis when appropriate, or to disambiguate paginations by act.
-Ex. `P6.55` (56) is the same as 'the page with the number 55 in the number set labeled `P6`, and the page with the number 56 in the set labeled `Page`.'
+Ex. `P6.55` (56) is the same as 'the page with the number 55 in the number set labeled `P6`, with the number 56 in the set labeled `Page`.'

+[^fn19]: Instead of presenting the full visualization here, I cropped the original to reduce load sizes and to help you get back to the text quicker, in case you want to skip it altogether.
+Design decisions like these are part of a certain minimalist bent in my work.

-[^17]: As I indicated before, the numbers in parentheses represent the `Page` pagination.
+[^fn20]: As I indicated before, the numbers in parentheses represent the `Page` pagination.
 In this case, these pages were originally numbered 1, 2…20.
 That would be the `P1` numbers.
 In the final ordering they became 23, 24…40.
 These would be the `Page` numbers.

-[^18]: We assume the existence at some point of `P2.1` and `P2.2`, but these have disappeared without a trace.
+[^fn21]: We assume the existence at some point of `P2.1` and `P2.2`, but these have disappeared without a trace.

-[^c1]: Nebula is based partly on the first chapter of [my dissertation](https://academiccommons.columbia.edu/catalog/ac:161180).
+[^b5]:

+---

+[^b9]: Page 41 leans two ways.
+On the one hand the page is clearly marked as the beginning of Act 3 before a correction makes it the beginning of Act 2.
+The page also flows into `P3.2` through a simple bibliographic accident: Page 41 ends with the speaker "La Recitante", but no speech, close to the bottom of the page, having run out of space; `P3.2` begins with a speech close to the top of the page, but no speaker.
+One objection to this bibliographic evidence, would be the speech itself, which places in the mouth of the Recitress the idea that Toussaint's punishment was part of "*une justice suprème*," a supreme justice.
+An attentive reading of the ethical ambivalence of CRR dismisses this quibble.
+A possibility is that the page was indeed written posterior to `P3` as a replacement for the original `P3.1` and the speaker without a speech at the bottom of the page was done to accomodate the speech on the next page.<br>Much stronger is the bibliographical evidence pulling page 41 in the other direction.
+The page is written on `durian` paper, with the page number 41 written with `dark ink`, doubly grouping the page with `P8`, which follow it immediately as `P8.41'-41'''`.
+One thing is clear, the page was written before the `P6.49` which replaces it as the introduction to Act 3.

+[^a4]: Césaire describes the work this way in an interview with Claude Stevens, "Pour un théâtre d'inspiration africaine," *La Vie africaine*.
+59 (juin 1965): 40-41.
+This generic definition has since then been accepted by critics.